hopsparser/hopsparser/README.md

 ## Installation

-The parser is known to work with python >= 3.7.
-Install with pip, which should take care of all the dependencies and install the `graph_parser` console entry point
+The parser is meant to work with python >= 3.8.
+Install with pip, which should take care of all the dependencies and install t he `graph_parser` console entry point

 ```sh
 pip install git+https://github.com/bencrabbe/npdependency